Liam-Weitzel/Impasse/README.md

 ssh -p2222 localhost -o "UserKnownHostsFile /dev/null" -o "StrictHostKeyChecking=no"
 ```

-The `UserKnownHostsFile` and `StrictHostKeyChecking` are only used to not take
+The `UserKnownHostsFile` and `StrictHostKeyChecking` options are only used to not take
 the temporary SSH server too seriously.

 # License